 And it could be a slow, painful process.

 A dizzying three-hour stretch Thursday virtually eliminated the final elements of the Bobcats’ last and only playoff team in 2010.
 What’s left makes Charlotte one of the youngest, thinnest and inexperienced teams in the NBA.

 “I wouldn’t necessarily view it as a step back,” general manager Rich Cho said.
 “We got two top-10 picks.”

 Hours before the draft began Thursday night, the Bobcats agreed to send top scorer Stephen Jackson and backup point guard Shaun Livingston to Milwaukee in a three-team trade that netted the No. 7 pick from Sacramento and forward Corey Maggette from the Bucks.

-The Bobcats used the ninth selection on Connecticut point guard Kemba Walker, who at 6-foot-1 seemingly doesn't fit in a backcourt that already includes the undersized, 6-foot D.J.
+The Bobcats used the ninth selection on Connecticut point guard Kemba Walker, an explosive scorer, but who at 6-foot-1 seemingly doesn’t fit in a backcourt that already includes the undersized, 6-foot D.J.
 Augustin.

-The Bobcats sold their second-round pick, 39th overall, to Golden State.
-So not even late in the draft did the Bobcats address their lack of a true small forward following Jackson's departure.
+The Bobcats gave up the 19th pick to Milwaukee in the Jackson trade, and later sold their second-round pick, 39th overall, to Golden State for $2 million.
+So not even late in the draft did the Bobcats address their lack of a true small forward following Jackson’s departure.